 The best way to improve this industry, in my opinion, is to provide feedback to the ones trying to make it in the industry.
 Also, I think it’s so important to stop wasting people’s time.

-Over the last year I have received a number of pitches for Clocking In.
-Then I realized as a podcasting expert, I can educate up and coming podcasters on a few things.
+Over the last year, I have received a number of pitches for Clocking In.
+Then I realized as a podcasting expert, I can educate up-and-coming podcasters on a few things.

 First, my podcast for the last year, has not hosted interviews.
-My rejection email was based upon that.
+My rejection email was based on that.
 Now that I do interviews, I have adjusted that.
 I let them know if I just don’t have time or we aren’t a good fit.

 If it is a terrible pitch, I have started to respond to them, kindly.
 Otherwise, they will never get better if they don’t know.